 The Boekman Dissertation Prize, awarded triennially, recognises exceptional dissertations on arts and culture policy and the social context of arts and culture.
-Together with the Social Sciences and Humanities domain of the Netherlands Organisation for Scientific Research (NWO), the Boekman Foundation aims with this prize to draw attention to pioneering research and stimulate new research initiatives.
+Together with the Social Sciences and Humanities domain of the Netherlands Organisation for Scientific Research (NWO), the Boekman Foundation wants this prize to draw attention to pioneering research and stimulate new research initiatives.
 The nominees for the Boekman Dissertation Prize 2025 are (in alphabetical order):

 Pieter Bots: A valuable judgement - University of Amsterdam.

 This thesis examines how the concept of artistic quality has been interpreted in Dutch cultural policy since 1993.
-Bots developed a model from four perspectives on the value of art and analyses how committees apply this concept in subsidy decisions, arguing for a broader interpretation.
+Bots developed a model from four perspectives on the value of art and analyses how commissions apply this concept in subsidy decisions, arguing for a broader interpretation.

 >> About the study